revuedepresse/org.revue-de-presse.api/app/Resources/doc/190-api-consumption.md

 source bin/setup-messaging
 ```

-Produce a message to fetch statuses from the timeline of a user,
+Produce message to fetch statuses from the timeline of all users connected to Twitter
-which screen name has been passed as the first command option

 ```
-SCREEN_NAME=dev_obs
-source bin/produce-user-status-messages $SCREEN_NAME
+source bin/produce-user-status-messages
 ```

 ## Messages consumption